Sound familiar?

 Why language levels stop working here

 Most language schools and courses rely on levels to decide what you should know next.
 So you enroll in a course, they test your knowledge, and you land on A2.
 You go to your class only to realize you already know everything you're discussing.
-You get bored, or you think there's nothing to learn here, and you quit.
+You get bored, or you think there's nothing to learn there, and you quit.

 That's because learners at this stage often know some advanced things while missing others that are considered basic.
 Progress at this stage doesn't follow a straight line.